risingwavelabs/risingwave/docs/streaming-overview.md

 ### Fault tolerance

 When the streaming engine crashes down, the system must globally rollback to a previous consistent snapshot.
-To achieve this, whenever the meta detects the failover of some certain compute node or any undergoing checkpoint procedure, it issues a reset command as a barrier.
+To achieve this, whenever the meta detects the failover of some certain compute node or any undergoing checkpoint procedure, it triggers a recovery process.
 After rebuilding the streaming pipeline, each executor will reset its local state from a consistent snapshot on the storage and recover its computation.

 ## Advanced features